 The Tesla Wall Connector is a solid pick if you’re after a well-priced fast charger.
 If you’ve got a Tesla Powerwall or a Tesla EV, it keeps everything in one seamless ecosystem, all managed easily through the Tesla App.

 Bidirectional charging is likely to be normal when using EV’s in the future.
-This will give you the ability to charge home to car and car to home, effectively allowing you to use your car as a battery for the house (or even the grid).
+This will give you the ability to charge from your solar to your car and then from your car into you home, effectively allowing you to use your car as a large battery on wheels for your house.

-The cost and availability of the technology combined with regulatory restrictions and constraints from the vehicle manufacturers mean this isn’t viable right now.
+The cost and availability of the technology combined with regulatory restrictions and constraints from the vehicle manufacturers mean this isn’t viable right now in NZ.

 According to EECA, the government is considering the role of emerging technologies, such as vehicle-to-grid capability, to mitigate the impact on the electricity network and identify any regulatory barriers to their uptake.